-1 Introduction to Human Anatomy (4) UC:CSU ♀
+1 Introduction to Human Anatomy (4) UC:CSU ♥

-(CAN BIOL 10) Note: Not open for credit to students who have had Physiology 8 & 9.
+(CAN BIOL 10)

+Note: Not open for credit to students who have had Physiology 8 & 9.

-Prerequisite: Biology 3 or college equivalent.
-Lecture, 3 hours; laboratory, 3 hours.
+Prerequisite: Biology 3 with a grade of C or

 A detailed study of structure and systems of the human body.
 Laboratory work includes dissection of fresh and preserved animal organs, anatomical models and skeletal materials, and histology.
 Cat dissection is available as an additional assignment or for Independent Study credit.

-MAXIMUM UC CREDIT FOR ANY COMBINA-TION OF ANATOMY I, PHYSIOLOGY 1, 8 OR 9 IS 8 UNITS.
+MAXIMUM UC CREDIT FOR ANY COMBINATION OF ANATOMY I, PHYSIOLOGY 1, 8 OR 9 IS 8 UNITS.